SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 ### General

-The following table describes the settings that control the overall behavior of the client.
+The following table describes the configuration settings that control the overall behavior of the client.
 All of these settings should start with `Eureka:Client:`.

 | Key | Description | Default |